 Does the air emitting from your supply registers unexpectedly feel warm?
 Check the indoor portion of your air conditioner.
-This component is housed within your furnace or air handler, if you use a heat pump.
+This piece is housed within your furnace or air handler, if you use a heat pump.
 If there’s water dripping onto the floor, there may be frost on the evaporator coil.
 The AC coil inside the unit may have frosted over.
 You’ll need to melt it before it can cool your home again.

-Step 1: Set the Air Conditioning to Off and the Blower On
+Step 1: Switch the Air Conditioning Off and the Blower On

-Step 2: Diagnose the Situation
+Step 2: Pinpoint the Situation

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.